 Mycronic receives order for an advanced mask writer

-Mycronic AB has received order for an advanced mask writer for display applications.
-The machine is scheduled for delivery during the second half of the year 2015.
+Mycronic AB has received order for a Prexision-80 (P-80) mask writer for advanced display applications from an Asian customer.

-”Our customer is in need of a Prexision mask writer for manufacturing of larger photomasks.
-These photomasks will in turn be used in the production of TFT-LCD flat screens”, says Magnus Råberg, Sr VP and General manager Pattern Generators of Mycronic AB. ”With this order the customer gets access, during the second half of 2015, to our technology for manufacturing of critical photomasks.”
+The machine will be delivered during the second half of 2015.
+In addition to a custom made P-80, this order covers enhanced functionality including measurement capability during the manufacturing process.
+The extended functionality will be delivered later, probably early 2016.

+“Production of evermore advanced electronics products makes photomask complexity evolve.
+We have developed and offer the P-80 to meet requirements for manufacturing the most advanced display photomasks in the most cost efficient way,” says Magnus Råberg, Sr VP and General Manager Pattern Generators, of Mycronic AB.
+“This is the second order for our P-80 and demonstrates the need for improved technology to meet future demands.
+With this order Mycronic has filled up the possibilities to deliver advanced mask writers for display applications during 2015.”

 Elon Munsk charged with securities fraud for misleading tweets The Securities and Exchange Commission states that it has charged Elon Musk, CEO and Chairman of Silicon Valley-based Tesla Inc., with securities fraud for a series of false and misleading tweets about a potential transaction to...